sombandy/udacity-sdc/carnd-projects/CarND-Behavioral-Cloning/writeup.md

 Since we are using tanh activation the output is restricted between -1 to +1.

 #### 2. Attempts to reduce overfitting in the model
-**Dropout**  To reduce overfitting applied dropout after the following layers
+**Dropout**  To reduce overfitting we applied dropout after the following layers

 1. Flatten
 2. Fully Connected 1
 3. Fully Connected 2

-Through out dropout probability was set to 0.5
+Through out this project dropout probability was set to 0.5

-**Image Augmentation** To reduce the effect of overfitting we increase the number of training data point.
+**Image Augmentation** To reduce the effect of overfitting we increase the number of training data points.
 Particularly include some noisy training data, e.g. angle shifted images taken from left and right cameras.

 #### 4. Appropriate training data